Why do anal gland problems occur?

 How can you help prevent anal gland problems?

-Please note that psyllium should always be given with sufficient water.
-Without enough water, stools can become very hard.
+Please note: psyllium should always be given with sufficient water.
+Without enough water, it can make the stool very hard.

 Supplements to support anal gland function